parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 {{/if}}"
 ```

-As you've by know figured, this uses the `blurb` key if one exists in the frontmatter.
+As you've by know figured, this uses the `blurb` variable if one exists in the frontmatter.
 Else, it'll just use the site description we defined in our `build.js` file.
 This again means that the meta description will be the `blurb` for an article page and the `site.description` and for the index page, which makes sense.

-Now create a file called 'footer.html' that contains:
+Now create a file called 'footer.html' that contains simply:

 ```handlebars
   </body>
 </html>
 ```

 Nothing too surprising here.

-But now we have to let Metalsmith know that we've created these partials so we can invoke them from inside our templaces.
-To do this, open `build.js` and modify the parameters for our *layouts* plugin so it looks like this:
+Now we have to let Metalsmith know that we've created these partials so we can invoke them from inside our templaces.
+To do this, open `build.js` and modify the parameters for our *layouts* plugin so they look like this:

 ```javascript
 .use(layouts({